Solo Traveller Tips: 40 Tips For When You Travel Alone

 - Write down the name and address of your hotel/accommodations.
 In case you’re travelling somewhere you can’t speak the language, you can show the taxi driver the address.
 If you have trouble communicating and have access to data, show the driver where your hotel/accommodations are on Google Maps (or an offline map) or save it on an offline map.

 - If you’re arriving at odd hours or very late, make sure you can check into your accommodations at that time or book a place with a 24-hour front desk.

 - Ask your hotel staff/concierge about any tips or what they like to do on their day’s off.
-In SE Asia I ended up befriending my hostel staff and going on adventures with them on their days off and even got invited to one if their weddings.
+In SE Asia I ended up befriending the staff t my hostel staff and going on adventures with them on their days off.
+I even got invited to one if their weddings.

-- After checking into a place, I grab a business card and put it in my wallet.
+- After checking into a place, I usually grab a business card and put it in my wallet.
 This is very handy when you’re in a foreign country.
-If I have issues communicating with a driver, you can show them the address of your hotel on the business card.
+If I have issues communicating with a driver, you can show them the business card and address.

 - When you are going out, research where you are going and how to get back.
 Know landmarks, bus or train stops that are close by.